 "And my God will meet all your needs according to the riches of his glory in Christ Jesus."

 We believe that prayer is a conversation with the Lord.
 He is not silent and He longs to speak to, and hear from us.
 We know that prayer is vital to our spiritual survival.
 We know God still answers prayers.
 We believe we are called to encourage the Church to pray, as well as to listen for the Father's heart for ourselves and those around us.
 We all can hear His voice and should always be listening for Him to speak.

 "Draw near to God and He will draw near to you."

-We believe we're called to reflect God's glory back to him, praising Him for his power and grace, His mercy and love-singing songs of thankfulness for what He's done for us.
-And while worship is about the greatness of our God, we also believe that God desires to move in our midst, encouraging, empowering and strengthening us for His glory.
+We believe that the primary purpose of the local church is to be a worshiping community.
+We believe we're called to reflect God's glory back to him, praising Him for his power, grace, mercy, and patience.
+And while worship is about the greatness of our God, we also believe that God desires to move in our midst, making his presence known to us, encouraging, empowering, and strengthening us for His glory.
 We also desire to express our love for God in creative ways, through poetry, song, and art.
-On sundays, you might sing a song written by someone from within our fellowship!
+On Sundays, you might sing a song written by someone from within our fellowship!